Tournament of Champions (debate): Elimination procedure

-In Lincoln-Douglas debate and Policy debate, The Tournament of Champions has six preliminary rounds and clears to octafinals.
-All entries who won at least 4 prelim rounds have the opportunity to advance into the outrounds.
+In Lincoln-Douglas debate and Policy debate, the Tournament of Champions has seven preliminary rounds and clears to double-octafinals.
+All entries who won at least 5 prelim rounds have the opportunity to advance into the outrounds.

-Congressional Debate and Speech, employs the National Circuits standard way of advancing.
-Competitors are placed in rooms, where they have several opponents and are ranked against each other.
+Congressional Debate and Speech, employs the National Circuit's standard way of advancing.
+Competitors are placed in rooms, where they have several opponents and are ranked against one other.
 The top competitors after preliminary rounds advance to an elimination round determined by entry numbers.

 Location

 Since its inception, the Tournament of Champions has been held on the campus of the University of Kentucky and at other locations in Lexington, Kentucky near the campus.

 Currently, preliminary rounds of Lincoln-Douglas, Policy, Public Forum, and Congress are held directly at the University of Kentucky.
 However, after the competition on Saturday and Sunday, the tournament moves to a central location to conduct its annual "Breakfast of Champions" ceremony as well as the elimination rounds.
 Since the 2007 Tournament of Champions, the final day of competition has taken place in conference rooms at the Downtown Hilton in Lexington, Kentucky.

-During COVID-19 the Tournament of Champions moved online for 2020 and 2021.
+During the COVID-19 pandemic, the Tournament of Champions moved online for 2020 and 2021.

 Other awards

 Julia Burke award

 The Julia Burke Award is presented each year, in memory of Julia Burke, a debater at The College Preparatory School who was killed in a car crash in 1998.
 The purpose of this award is to recognize a "policy debater who achieves competitive excellence in high school policy debate on the national circuit, and who demonstrates goodness of heart despite the pressures of competition at the highest level."
 The award is accompanied by a $1000 scholarship and $1000 to donate to a charity of the recipient's choice.
-Nominations can be submitted by any debater attending Tournament of Champions.
+Nominations can be submitted by any debater attending the Tournament of Champions.
 They are then narrowed to a list of three or four debaters by a selection committee chosen by the Julia Burke foundation.
 The winner is chosen by a vote of all the attendees and coaches at Tournament of Champions.

 Tournament of Champions in popular culture

-Tournament of Champions was both a prominent subject and setting for the 2007 HBO documentary Resolved.
-Director Greg Whiteley initially followed the Policy debate team of Sam Iola and Matt Andrews of Highland Park High School throughout their season until their loss in semifinals of the 2005 Tournament of Champions.
+The Tournament of Champions was both a prominent subject and setting for the 2007 HBO documentary Resolved.
+Director Greg Whiteley initially followed the policy debate team of Sam Iola and Matt Andrews of Highland Park High School throughout their season until their loss in semifinals of the 2005 Tournament of Champions.
 After the defeat, Whiteley focuses the film's attention on the pursuit of qualifying to the tournament by the Long Beach Jordan team, which presents a kritik in an attempt to be successful and reform debate practices.
 While the film shifts focus to the Long Beach Jordan pair, it still makes mention near the end of the film that Matt Andrews (then with Greenhill School) won the 2006 Tournament of Champions without losing a ballot, taking first place with a ballot record of 22-0 (the second team to do so, Pace Academy (Allen/Smith) being the first in 2002).